DidierMalenfant/openFPGA-tutorials/examples/README.md

 ### Prerequisites

-The build system relies on a docker image to provide consistent access to the Intel Quartus tools.
-You will therefore need to install [Docker Desktop](https://www.docker.com/get-started/) on your machine.

-You will also need to install the [pf-dev-tools](https://pypi.org/project/pf-dev-tools/), which in turns requires a [supported](https://didier.malenfant.net/blog/nerdy/2022/08/17/installing-python.html) version of Python.

-Finally you will need [git](https://git-scm.com) unless you're on macOS or Linux in which case it comes built-in.
+In order to build the core, you will need to install [pf-dev-tools](https://pypi.org/project/pf-dev-tools/) and its dependencies.

 ### Building the cores